scalabli/quo/docs/arguments.rst

 In the previous example, the files were opened immediately.
 But what if we just want the filename?
 The naïve way is to use the default string argument type.
-However, remember that Click is Unicode-based, so the string will always be a Unicode value.
+However, remember that quo is Unicode-based, so the string will always be a Unicode value.
 Unfortunately, filenames can be Unicode or bytes depending on which operating system is being used.
 As such, the type is insufficient.